-These Fried Catfish Nuggets are bite-sized Southern comfort at its best—crispy on the outside, tender and flaky on the inside, and seasoned just right.
+These Southern Catfish Nuggets and Grits are bite-sized Southern comfort at its best—crispy on the outside, tender and flaky on the inside, and seasoned just right.
 With a golden cornmeal crust and flavorful herbs and spices, they come together in just 10 minutes of prep time.
 Perfect for game day, fish fry dinners, or a quick crowd-pleasing snack.

 Why You’ll Love These Catfish Nuggets